AndreasJarvela/streaming-website/README.md

+## Course Project
+This project was created during an advanced web programming course(TDDD27) at Linköping University.
+The project was an attempt to "replicate" the functionality of one of the largest streaming services today www.twitch.tv.

 ## Functional Requirements

 This project provides a game live stream service accessible by everyone with a web browser.
 With the use of 3rd party